 Hughes chose not to structure this piece with a consistent pattern of rhyme.
-Instead there are a number of moments of repetition that unify the poem from beginning to end.
+Instead, there are a number of moments of repetition that unify ‘Lovesong’ from beginning to end.
 A reader will immediately notice the repetitive starting words.
 Hughes began almost every line with either “he,” “she,” “him,” or “her.”
 This was done in an effort to make sure the narrative did not move away from its main subject, the physical and emotional relationship between the two lovers.

 Summary of Lovesong

-In the next section the speaker describes the highs and lows of their “moment.”
-They feel an unlimited passion towards one another.
-Sometimes though it is tinted by anger, false promises and feelings of revenge.
+In the next section, the speaker describes the highs and lows of their “moment.”
+They feel an unlimited passion for one another.
+Sometimes though it is tinted by anger, false promises, and feelings of revenge.
 These equally passionate emotions define their relationship as much as the positive ones do.

 Analysis of Lovesong

 His kisses sucked out her whole past and future or tried to

 Safe and sure forever and ever